dennisbirch/simple-analytics/README.md

 _description_: String describing the item to be counted.
 An item is added and set to a value of 1, or incremented by 1.

 ### Submitting data
-SimpleAnalytics keeps all the analytics entries you add in two arrays in the `AppAnalytics` shared instance until it is attempts to submit it to your server.
-By default, SimpleAnalytics attempts to submit its data after a total of 100 items have accumulated, and when the application hosting it is sent to the background.
+SimpleAnalytics keeps all the analytics entries you add in two arrays in the `AppAnalytics` shared instance until it attempts to submit the data to your server.
+By default, SimpleAnalytics attempts submissions after a total of 100 items have accumulated, and when the application hosting it is sent to the background.

 If a submission attempt fails, the items that were removed from the AppAnalytics arrays are restored for the next attempt.

-[As discussed above](#submission), you can configure some values to influence when AppAnalytics submits data.
+As discussed above, [you can configure some values](#submission) to influence when AppAnalytics submits data.

 #### Forcing a submission attempt
 You can trigger a submission attempt at any time by calling the `AppAnalytics.submitNow()` method.